Soccer.com Footwear Sale, New Styles Added, and Free Shipping With Code: SHIPFW

 There are different types of set pieces in soccer, and each one requires a different approach and strategy.
 Here are some of the most common types of set pieces:

-• Corner kicks: A corner kick is awarded when the ball crosses the goal line but not into the goal, and it was last touched by a defending player.
+- Corner kicks: A corner kick is awarded when the ball crosses the goal line and it is last touched by a defending player.
 Corner kicks are an excellent opportunity for teams to create scoring chances as they allow players to run into the box and head the ball towards the goal.

 Preparing for Set Pieces